Ruebennase/EventStoreML/README.md

 python -m eventstoreml validate mymodel.esml
 ```

-The parser will:
+The parser will (WORK IN PROGRESS):

 1. Load and parse the `.esml` file.
-2. Build a type registry from all `core.TypeDeclared` events.
+2. Build a type registry from all `TypeDeclared` events and...
 3. Validate each subsequent event against its declared schema.
 4. Report validation results and lineage.